 Conservation projects or actions must:

-- represent good value for money;
+- represent good value in relation to cost and risk

-- not have scientific or other research as a primary purpose;
+- not have scientific or other research as a primary purpose

-- not be sustainable development projects with conservation as a secondary component;
+- not be sustainable development projects with conservation as a secondary component.

 Conservation projects or actions may: